Keksuccino/docs_fancymenu/elements.md

     *   Creating buttons that toggle other layouts on or off.
 *   **Key Features:**
     *   **Actions:** Can execute a sequence of actions, such as opening a URL, joining a server, sending a chat command, mimicking another button's function, controlling variables, and much more.
 Learn more at the [Action Scripts](https://docs.fancymenu.net/en/action-scripts) documentation.
     *   **Custom Appearance:** Fully customizable textures for normal, hovered, and inactive states.
-Supports nine-slicing for scalable button backgrounds.
+Supports transparent backgrounds, nine-slicing, custom label colors, hover label colors, label scale, label shadow toggles and button icon textures.
-    *   **Sounds:** Custom click and hover sounds.
+    *   **Sounds:** Custom click, hover and unhover sounds.
     *   **Template Mode:** Can act as a template to apply its appearance and properties to all other Vanilla or modded buttons in the menu, ensuring a consistent look.
 Read more at the [Button & Slider Templates](https://docs.fancymenu.net/en/button-slider-templates) page.

 ## Slider